2020 Vault Rankings

 News & Awards

 Lisa Blatt, one of the nation’s premier appellate advocates, rejoined Williams & Connolly as head of the firm’s Supreme Court and Appellate Litigation practice.
-Lisa has argued thirty-seven cases before the U.S. Supreme Court, more than any other woman in U.S. history.
+Lisa has argued 37 cases before the U.S. Supreme Court, more than any other woman in U.S. history.

 Williams & Connolly is defending HBO and comedian John Oliver against the defamation suit brought by coal company Murray Energy, alleging that a segment on “Last Week Tonight” contained false and malicious statements concerning the collapse of a Utah coal mine.
 The firm filed a motion to dismiss the complaint, which the court granted, and continues to serve as lead counsel on appeal.
-Williams & Connolly is also defending The Washington Post in a lawsuit brought by a Covington, Kentucky high school student, who alleges that the newspaper falsely accused him of racist acts and instigating a confrontation with a Native American activist in a January 2019 videotaped incident at the Lincoln Memorial.
+Williams & Connolly is also defending the Washington Post in a lawsuit brought by a Covington, Kentucky high school student, who alleges that the newspaper falsely accused him of racist acts and instigating a confrontation with a Native American activist in a January 2019 videotaped incident at the Lincoln Memorial.

 Continuing its longstanding pro bono work on behalf of clients seeking asylum in the United States from torture and abuse in their home countries, Williams & Connolly filed suit on behalf of nine asylum seekers whom the government has sought to bar from seeking asylum under new regulations issued in 2018 that preclude asylum for those entering the United States outside of an official port of entry.
 The litigation is ongoing.